TerriaJS/terriajs-indexer/README.md

 - `positionProperties: PositionProperties`
   - Optional
-  - We need to index the position of each features so that we can zoom close to it when the user selects it from the search results. `positionProperties` allow specifying the name of the properites to be used as the latitude, longitude or height of the feature.
+  - We need to index the position of each feature so that we can zoom close to it when the user selects it from the search results. `positionProperties` allow specifying the name of the properites to be used as the latitude, longitude or height of the feature.